 Estimated

 Useful Life

 Capital Asset Type (in years)

-Building 40
+Building and right to use buildings 5-40

 Building improvements 25-30

 Vehicles 5

 Equipment 5-7

 The cost of normal maintenance and repairs that do not add to the value of the assets or materially extend asset lives are not capitalized and are treated as expenses when incurred.
 Improvements are capitalized.